mfem/web/src/tutorial/start.md

 <h3 class="panel-title"><i class="fa fa-info-circle"></i>&nbsp; Note</h3>
 </div>
 <div class="panel-body">
-The window contains a fully functioning copy of Visual Studio Code.
+The browser window contains a fully functioning copy of Visual Studio Code.
 You can customize it further, and adjust it similarly to the desktop version.
 </div>
 </div>